Costa Rica - North America

 • Keep evenings flexible

-A stronger first route in San Jose usually means one named anchor like Civic-center and market logic plus a nearby district block in Central, Old town, and Riverside, instead of trying to collect every highlight in one day.
+A stronger first route in San Jose usually means one named anchor like Teatro Nacional de Costa Rica plus a nearby district block in San Jose city center, San Jose main arrival area, and San Jose evening base area, instead of trying to collect every highlight in one day.

-If the trip is short, protect one evening for Barrio Escalante dinner evening and let the rest of the route stay compact.
+If the trip is short, protect one evening for Teatro Nacional evening performance and let the rest of the route stay compact.

 Evenings in San Jose are often the most memorable part of the trip.
 Keep them flexible so you can follow the vibe, whether that is a riverside walk, a casual dinner, or a local market.